SIG Sauer P320: P320MAX

+Problems

-Drop firing problem
+Drop firing

+Initial production models of the P320 were found to have a "drop safety" issue if the firearm was dropped at a specific angle, potentially causing it to discharge.
+SIG Sauer has since refitted the P320 to make it drop-safe and offers a voluntary upgrade program for early P320s.

 In late July 2017, the Dallas Police Department in Texas instructed all personnel to stop carrying the P320 pending an investigation.
 There were concerns that the firearm may discharge when it is dropped and the back of the slide hits the ground at a 33-degree angle.
 The problem was thought to be related to the trigger weight; some triggers were heavy enough that they essentially continued to move due to inertia after the gun hit the ground.
 Internet publications, such as TheTruthAboutGuns.com, conducted independent tests that appeared to confirm potential drop firings (at a 40 percent rate).

 On 8 August 2017, SIG Sauer issued a notice that they would upgrade all P320s to address the issue.
 The upgrade is described on the company's website as: "an alternate design that reduces the physical weight of the trigger, sear, and striker while additionally adding a mechanical disconnector."

+Issues of drop firing or shooting its user in the leg while holstered have continued sporadically with at least six departments removing the P320 from service.

+Misfiring

+Around 400 P320s were procured for the Canadian Joint Task Force 2 special forces unit (JTF-2) in 2019, but these were withdrawn and the earlier P226 pistols (also manufactured by SIG Sauer) reinstated following a misfire that injured a soldier during a training exercise in November 2020; JTF-2 was the only Canadian military unit using the P320.

+In June 2021, a technical investigation found that the misfire was due to "a partial depression of the trigger by a foreign object combined with simultaneous movement of the slide [...] that then allowed a round to be fired whilst the pistol was still holstered" and that the usage of a holster designed for a different pistol was a contributory factor; the P320 itself was not at fault nor were there any issues with how it had been procured by Canadian defence officials (since questions had been raised as to whether these officials were aware of the drop safety issues).

+However, the pistols would remain in storage pending a third-party safety assessment.

+The safety assessment and other proceedings related to the misfire were concluded by June 2022, with a decision to reinstate the P320 being taken towards the end of that month.